adfleshner/Using-DiffUtil/README.md

 # Using-DiffUtil
-Medium Article for creaeting a List user DiffUtil
+Medium Article for creating an Android List of Users using DiffUtil
 This is the project that is assoicated with the Medium Article 'Creating a List easily using Android's ViewBinding, RecyclerView and DiffUtil'

 ### Showing off the power of the DiffUtil